venkatravi260719942/food_track/README.md

 With this CI/CD pipeline, you can automate the process of deploying your Food Tracking application.
 The process includes code checkout, Docker image build and push, deployment using Docker Compose, and post-deployment cleanup.

-Feel free to customize the pipeline as per your project requirements and expand the functionality further.

 ---

-Let me know if

- you need further customizations or explanations!